babaliaris/openGL_Superbible6_Sandbox/README.md

 ### Cleaning
 ```
-premake5 clean
 make clean
 ```

-`premake5 clean` will clean GLFW build files (.o, .a, .so), and `make clean` will take care of the rest of the cleaning.

 You can also manually delete the **<$repo_dir>/builds** and **<$repo_dir>/obj** directories.
 For the GLFW cleaning, I recommend you to use `premake5 clean`, because the files are scattered around in a "messy" way.